Frequently Asked Questions

 14. What classrooms have been renovated recently?

-Under the direction of the Provost’s Office, the Classroom Technology group (CTec) works directly with Facilities Management for instructional technology classroom design and annual renovations.
-Over the past several years, many newly created (or newly renovated) instructional facilities have had technology installed and designated as CTec-supported rooms.
-Our renovations page lists CTec’s most recent renovations, as well as some expected in the near future.
+Under the direction of the Provost’s Office, the iDesign-Classroom group works directly with Facilities Management for instructional technology classroom design and annual renovations.
+Over the past several years, many newly created (or newly renovated) instructional facilities have had technology installed and designated as iDesign-Classroom supported rooms.
+Our renovations page lists iDesign-Classroom’s most recent renovations, as well as some expected in the near future.

 15. How do I schedule the use of a classroom?

 To ensure a classroom’s availability, one must reserve the room through Facilities Scheduling.
 This allows certain assurances, including the use of a facility at the time needed for the length required.
-Links to the room schedule are available on each of the CTec Classroom web pages.
+Links to the room schedule are available on each Classroom web page.